List of Coronation Street characters introduced in 1997

 The following is a list of characters that first appeared in the ITV soap opera Coronation Street in 1997, by order of first appearance.

 Janice Battersby

 Brad Armstrong

-Bradley "Brad" Armstrong is the son of Terry Duckworth (Nigel Pivaro) and Tricia Armstrong (Tracy Brabin).
+Brad Armstrong is the son of Terry Duckworth (Nigel Pivaro) and Tricia Armstrong (Tracy Brabin).
 He is born on 14 February 1997 and named after Brad Pitt.
 Three months after his birth, his mother leaves with him.

 Natalie Barnes

 Chris Collins

 Chris Collins is a mechanic played by Matthew Marsden.
 Chris, a former soldier, makes his first appearance in March 1997 when he arrives at Webster's Autos looking for work, and when Chris demonstrates his abilities, Kevin Webster (Michael Le Vell) gives him a job.

 During his time on the Street and unbeknownst to his boss Kevin, Chris has a passionate affair with Kevin's wife Sally (Sally Dynevor).
 Sally takes revenge for Kevin's affair with Natalie Horrocks (Denise Welch) by seducing Chris.
 He ends his relationship with Sally after she and Kevin get back together.
 Chris then has a fling with barmaid Samantha Failsworth (Tina Hobley).
 When he decides to leave Weatherfield, Samantha intends on coming with him and packs a bag for herself, but in the end Chris does not call round for her and leaves on his own without telling anyone.
 Chris's current whereabouts are unknown.